openlibraryenvironment/gokb-info/docs/documentation/create-and-edit-packages.en.md

 In addition, you can choose between various import options:

-+ **Partial update:** If you check this box only titles from the new KBART file will be added to the existing package.
++ **Partial Update:** If you check this box only titles from the new KBART file will be added to the existing package.
 + **Delete removed titles:** If you check this box package titles that are no longer included in the new KBART file will be marked as
   "deleted" in the existing package.
 + **Dry Run:** If you check this box, the KBART file will only be processed as a test run.